-Component 1 of the Maintenance of Certification process asks you to write about the ways you have acquired and deepened content and pedagogical knowledge in your NBPTS certificate area (rubric bullet #2) during the renewal period.
+This component instructs you to write about the ways you have acquired and deepened content and pedagogical knowledge in your NBPTS certificate area (rubric bullet #2) during the renewal period.

 Question #3 in Component 1 of the Maintenance of Certification Process asks: In the context of your PGE, explain how you have acquired and deepened your certificate area-specific content knowledge and/or your pedagogical knowledge and skills to remain current, including use of research and/or use of other professional activities.

 Your pedagogy focuses on helping students acquire the skills to develop ideas (content), in a constructive way.
 Therefore, pedagogy is also seen as the relationship between learning techniques and classroom culture.

 Pedagogy is "the art of teaching students."

 With all of that being said, how can we think of them in an isolated manner?
 I argue that in reality we don't separate them while instructing our students, but we do naturally outline them differently while planning for the instruction.

-Pedagogy can improve the quality of your teaching and the way (and the depth at which) students learn if you take the time to create cooperative learning environments that invite complex learning processes like analysis, evaluation, and creation.
-Students will be supported in gaining a deeper understanding of subject matter while you help them apply their knowledge to their own personal experiences outside the classroom.
+Pedagogy can improve the quality of your teaching and the way (and the depth at which) students learn — if you take the time to create cooperative learning environments that invite complex learning processes like analysis, evaluation, and creation.
+Students will be supported in gaining a deeper understanding of the subject matter while you help them apply their knowledge to their own personal experiences outside the classroom.